truenas/middleware/docs/developer/frontend/flux.rst

 updated group object is sent to the Groups Middleware Utility Class.
 The React View is ignorant of what will then happen to the group, and does not register a callback or perform any followup actions.
-When the group is updated, or an error occurrs, it will be communicated through the same subscription to the Flux Store described above.
+When the group is updated, or an error occurs, it will be communicated through the same subscription to the Flux Store described above.

 Submitting User Input